stefanspringer1/swift-package-manager/Documentation/PackageDescription.md

 The Swift Package Manager performs a process called *dependency resolution* to figure out the exact version of the package dependencies that an app or other Swift package can use.
-The `Package.resolved` file records the results of the dependency resolution and lives in the top-level directory of a Swift package.
+The `Composition.resolved` file records the results of the dependency resolution and lives in the top-level directory of a Swift package.
-If you add the Swift package as a package dependency to an app for an Apple platform, you can find the `Package.resolved` file inside your `.xcodeproj` or `.xcworkspace`.
+If you add the Swift package as a package dependency to an app for an Apple platform, you can find the `Composition.resolved` file inside your `.xcodeproj` or `.xcworkspace`.

 ## Methods